istio/istio.io/content/en/docs/ops/ambient/architecture/index.md

 ---
-title: Ambient Mesh Architecture
+title: Ambient Mode Architecture
-description: Deep dive into ambient mesh architecture.
+description: A deep dive into the architecture of ambient mode.
 weight: 20
 owner: istio/wg-networking-maintainers
 test: n/a
 ---

-This page is under construction.

-## Differences from sidecar architecture

 ## Traffic routing